-(b) After the conducting of a public hearing, the city coulden shall adopt by ordinance the final capital improvements budget for the ensuing fiscal year not later than the second Tuesday in November of each year.
-No appropriations provided for in a prior capital improvements budget shall lapse until the purpose for which the appropriations were made shall have been accomplished or abandoned; provided, however, the mayor may submit amendments to the capital improvements budget at any time during the fiscal year, accompanied by any recommendations.
+17 (b) After the conducting of a public hearing, the city council shall adopt by ordinance the improvements budget shall lapse until the purpose for which the appropriations were made shall have been accomplished or abandoned; provided, however, the mayor may submit amendments to the capital improvements budget at any time during the fiscal year, accompanied by any recommendations.
 Any such amendments to the capital improvements budget shall become effective only upon adoption by majority vote of the city council.